 Twitter: Julia Mermelstein @juliamerms

-Julia’s music has been commissioned and performed by leading ensembles, including Blue Rider Ensemble, the Array Ensemble, Ensemble Arkea, Quatuor Bozzini, Toy Piano Composers Ensemble, Windermere String Quartet, among others.
-Her compositions have been presented at OUA Electronic Music Festival 2017 in Osaka Japan, NAISA’s Deep Wireless Compilation, The Movement Gallery, Festival of Original Theatre, and Open Ears Festival.
+Julia’s music has been commissioned and performed by leading musicians and ensembles, including Toronto Symphony Orchestra, Barbara Pritchard, Blue Rider Ensemble, the Array Ensemble, Ensemble Arkea, Quatuor Bozzini, Toy Piano Composers Ensemble, Windermere String Quartet, among others.
+Her compositions have been presented at CEMIcircles Intermedia Festival in Texas, OUA Electronic Music Festival in Osaka Japan, NAISA’s Deep Wireless Compilation, The Music Gallery, Festival of Original Theatre, and Open Ears Festival.

 All scores available with the composer and through the Canadian Music Centre.
 For full list of works with audio and video visit: http:// juliamermelstein.com/compositions/

 For mixed ensemble: alto saxophone, viola, percussion, piano, electronics, and two dancers; 30’ commissioned by Din of Shadows and premiered at Din of Shadows II on May 5, 2018, at Array Space in Toronto.